Personal Injury Lawyers

 Motorcyclists, with their narrow profile and lack of crash protection, are among the most vulnerable users of the roadways.
 Drivers often fail to watch for motorcyclists.
 Consequently, they turn left in front of motorcyclists, veer into their lanes and rear-end them.

 Motorcyclists have a legal right to use the roadways, and drivers have a legal duty to watch for them.
-Our firm is dedicated to holding drivers accountable whose negligence irreparably harms motorcyclists.
+Our motorcycle accident attorneys in Jackson, MS, are dedicated to holding drivers accountable whose negligence irreparably harms motorcyclists.

 Truck accidents claimed the lives of 90 people throughout the state in 2019.
 Nationwide, truck accidents killed 5,005 people and injured 159,000.
 Of those killed, 71 percent were occupants of the other vehicle, as were 69 percent of those injured.
-These statistics are not surprising considering the massive size difference between commercial trucks and passenger vehicles.
+These statistics are not surprising to our Jackson truck accident lawyers, considering the massive size difference between commercial trucks and passenger vehicles.

 Major commuter and truck routes, including I-55, I-20, U.S. Highway 51 and U.S. Highway 49, converge in Jackson and are sources of significant large truck traffic.
 Trucks are known for their large blind spots, and Jackson drivers should avoid driving in them.
 As a rule, if you cannot see the truck driver in the truck mirrors, the truck driver cannot see you.